Flanders-Make-vzw/dds-for-unity/README.md

 The package consists of wrappers around the common ROS-topics and some functions to make the use in Unity3D more convenient.
 This package is made for Unity 2019, and should also work for version 2017 or 2018.
 I have tried it in version 2020 and it does not work.
 The dll-s give me trouble, so I have to look into this.

 ## Flanders Make
-This software has been developed by Edward Hage.
+This software has been developed by Edward Hage ([Confirmat](https://www.confirmat.nl)).
 Some parts are developed in assignment for [Flanders Make](https://www.flandersmake.be/).
 Flanders Make offer active support to companies in the manufacturing industry to develop and optimise products and production processes.
 This is based on high-tech research.
 Flanders Make is an initiative supported by the Flemish Government, the Limburg Fund and the ERDF.
+Some other parts are developed for other customers of Confirmat.

 ## Installation using the Unity-package